 Lectures: 3-page summarization per hour absent on missed subject matter.
 (Copy/Paste not accepted).
+If a student misses more than 15 percent of lecture time they will require counseling by ATI administration to continue lectures.
 Labs: Instructor led/signed off competency-based assessment of missed lab work (either caused by lateness, absence, or not meeting performance standards) demonstrating skills and risk management associated with task missed.
+Students missing more than 15 percent of laboratory time will automatically fail.